COVID-19 is a coronavirus, which is potentially lethal, especially in the

 infection was dependent upon viral titers, so even in these preliminary trials

 they did not get 100% protective immunity (Barouch 2020).
-The utility of any
+Several

 alternative strategies are possible which would potentially ameliorate the